-- 4.6.1 Implement relationship protocols with local First Nations to guide our interactions and facilitate the advancement of shared interests. - 4.6.2 Work collaboratively with local First Nation partners to identify lands that could be used to support port-related economic activities. - 4.6.3 Work collaboratively with local First Nations partners to facilitate new economic opportunities related to new business opportunities, employment and capacity building. - 4.6.4 Work collaboratively with local First Nations in the development of port-related cumulative effects modeling and forecasting specific to First Nations interests such as impacts on traditional uses.
+- 4.6.1 Implement relationship protocols with local First Nations to guide our interactions and facilitate the advancement of shared interests. - 4.6.2 Work collaboratively with local First Nation partners to identify lands that could be used to support port-related economic activities. - 4.6.3 Work collaboratively with local First Nations partners to facilitate new economic opportunities related to new business opportunities, employment and capacity building. - 4.6.4 Work collaboratively with local First Nations in the development of port-related cumulative effects modeling and forecasting specific to First Nations interests such as impacts on traditional uses and impacts from shipping and rail.